quicwg/base-drafts/draft-ietf-quic-transport.md

 as load balancers, to locate and use it.

-When a connection is initiated, the client MUST choose a random value and use it as the Connection ID in all Cleartext packets and all 0-RTT Encrypted packets.
+When a connection is initiated, the client MUST choose a random value and use it as the Connection ID until a server-selected value is available.
 The client's Connection ID is a suggestion to the server.
-The server echoes this value in all packets until the handshake is successful (see
-{{QUIC-TLS}}.
-In its final successful handshake completion packet, the server MUST use a server-selected Connection ID.
+The server echoes this value in all packets until the handshake is successful (see {{QUIC-TLS}}.
+On a successful handshake, the server selects a Connection ID to use for the rest of the connection and indicates it to the client in Final Server Cleartext packets.
 All subsequent packets from the server MUST contain this value.

-When a server's successful handshake completion packet is received by the client, it MUST switch to using the server-selected Connection ID for all subsequent packets.
+On handshake completion, the client MUST switch to using the server-selected Connection ID for all subsequent packets.

-The Connection ID in all packets following a successful handshake - all 1-RTT encrypted packets - is the server-selected value.
+Thus, all Client Cleartext packets, 0-RTT Encrypted packets, and Non-Final Server Cleartext packets MUST use the client's randomly-generated Connection ID.
+Final Server Cleartext packets, 1-RTT Encrypted packets, and all short-header packets MUST use the server-selected Connection ID.

 ## Packet Numbers {#packet-numbers}